Brent-Murray/python-cheatsheet/README.md

 Logical Operators
 ----
-Logical operators are used to combine conditional statements. `and`, `or`, and `not` are logical operators'.
+Logical operators are used to combine conditional statements. `and`, `or`, and `not` are logical operators.
 ````python
 a = 15
 b = 12